 That being said, there is so much you can do to manage this condition in terms of your nutrition and lifestyle.

 As a nutritionist, I’ve spent a lot of time researching this condition and I can say with confidence I have tried everything natural.
-I have chosen not to take antibiotics or use any antibiotic creams or steroid creams on my skin as the side effects outweigh any benefits.
+I have chosen not to take antibiotics or use any antibiotic or steroid creams on my skin since I feel the side effects outweigh any benefits.

-I do know my rosacea would be far worse if it were not for the habits I have in place.
-In this post today I’m going to share with you what you need to avoid if you have rosacea from a dietary perspective.
-Don't worry, I will do a follow up post with all the wonderfully nourishing foods you'll want to be eating like everything in this Veggie Quinoa Soup!
+In this post I’m going to share what you need to avoid if you have rosacea from a dietary perspective.
+Don't worry, I will do a follow up post with all the wonderfully nourishing foods you'll want to be eating like everything in this Golden Soup!

 What To Avoid Eating If You Have Rosacea

-This doesn't mean you can never eat these foods again because many of them are health-promoting.
-I still eat eggplant ( as you know! ), I eat strawberries when in season but I keep this list in mind to manage my symptoms and there is no food on this list I eat every day.
-Some of these items I never consume (red wine) because they are big triggers for me.
-Know your triggers and it will help you manage your symptoms.
+This list of potentially triggering foods doesn't mean you can never eat these foods again because many of them are health-promoting.
+I still eat eggplant (as you know!).
+I also eat strawberries when they're in season, but I keep this list in mind to manage my symptoms and there is no food on this list I eat every day.
+Some of these items I never consume (like red wine) because they are big triggers for me.
+If you can learn about your unique triggers, it will help you manage your symptoms.

 Rancid Oils (Most Vegetable Oils)

-Corn oil, cottonseed oil, soybean, canola, sunflower and safflower oil usually in clear plastic bottles that line the grocery store shelves in abundance should be avoided.
+Corn oil, cottonseed oil, soybean, canola, sunflower, and safflower oil that we often find in clear plastic bottles lining the grocery store shelves should be avoided if you struggle with rosacea.
 The consumption of these oils has increased dramatically in the last decade.

-Before they end up in the bottle, they have often been treated with multiple pesticides and chemicals (many of them GMO), extracted with solvents such as hexane, been treated with multiple chemicals, and subjected to an unbelievable amount of processing from bleaching to deodorizing and more.
-Additionally, they are very high in omega-6 fatty acids and our diets have far too much of this fat already which can contribute to inflammation and make rosacea worse.
+Before they end up in the bottle, these oils have often been treated with multiple pesticides and chemicals (many of them GMO), extracted with solvents such as hexane, been treated with multiple chemicals, and subjected to an unbelievable amount of processing from bleaching to deodorizing and more.
+Additionally, they are very high in omega-6 fatty acids and our diets have far too much of this fat already.
+When we consume an imbalanced amount of omega-6 to omega-3 fats, it can contribute to inflammation and make rosacea worse.

 It’s important to note that not all plant oils are bad.
-Olive oil, avocado oil, pumpkin seed oil and coconut oil are all plant-oils I use in cooking and baking.
+Olive oil, avocado oil, pumpkin seed oil, and coconut oil are all plant-oils that I use in cooking and baking.
 Choose organic cold-pressed oils (that means no heat in the extraction process) and look for oils packaged in dark glass bottles.
 Dark glass bottles protect the oil from oxidizing (going bad).
-The exception is coconut oil because it’s mostly saturated fat which means it’s more stable than olive or pumpkin seed oil.
+The exception is coconut oil because it’s mostly saturated fat, which means it’s more stable than olive or pumpkin seed oil.

 High-Histamine Foods